erikdubois/LinuxMint173i3/README.md

 use lxappearance and qtconfig-qt4 to change icons, themes etc  ...
 Restart programs to see the changes.

+# making sure variety works

+We have to change some of the settings in the files.

+# Nitrogen

+You can set your wallpaper with nitrogen also if variety does not prove to work.

 # Shortcuts to remember